 Becky Kirby came from the world of non-profits, working in disability services and non-profit management.
-Her career took a turn when her family decided to give the gift of travel for her sister’s 40th birthday was a turning point for Becky’s career.
+Her career took a turn when her family decided to give the gift of travel for her sister’s 40th birthday.
 The problem was, born with spinda bifida, Becky’s sister uses a power wheelchair and Becky couldn’t find an agency to assist her sister.
 So naturally, she started her own.

 At first aiming to focus only on travelers with disabilities, Becky shares why she expanded to booking travel for people of all abilities, as well as plenty of tips on how to qualify clients with disabilities and language to help you feel more comfortable assisting clients with special needs.